amorriscode/cronicle/README.md

 ### Daily Log

-Daily logs are stored in a file that has the date (eg. `2022-03-1`) but each individual log item is stored as a separate file.
+Daily logs are stored in a single Markdown file that has the date (eg. `2022-03-1`).
 This allows you to write as much detail as you'd like for an item.

+When a todo item is completed, it will automatically get added to a To Do section in the daily log.

 ```yaml
 ---